 The person who called in the tip said the Monarch butterflies were near the fourteenth hole of the disc golf course, so the investigation began there.
 At nine AM when the reporter arrived the Monarchs were easily spotted.

 They were clustered together with wings closed and a common practice for the butterflies.
 When they are trying to preserve body heat.
 As the sun warmed the branches and trees, the fluttering would begin.
-Monarchs only fly in weather above fifty-five degrees Fahrenheit, but prefer it to be even warmer.
+Monarchs only fly in weather above fifty-five degrees Fahrenheit but prefer it to be even warmer.

-The number of Monarchs in North America have declined over the last two decades.
+The number of Monarchs in North America has declined over the last two decades.
 Their numbers are thought to be ninety percent less than twenty years ago.
 Now in California butterfly breeding seems to be on the rebound.
 Scientists believe that 2015 was the biggest year for Monarch butterflies in Central and Northern California in at least ten years.

 Plant On Which The Monarch Butterfly Reside

 There are multiple reasons for this decline that have scientists hoping to find solutions.
 Some believe it is because pesticides and insecticides are either being sprayed on plants or the wind is carrying the poison to these plants.

 Monarchs enjoy nectar producing plants like asters and marigolds.
 Milkweed is the only plant the Monarch females will lay their eggs on the only plant the caterpillars will eat.